Best Lob Wedges Reviews 2018: Top 5+ Recommended

 Facts to Consider While Buying a Lob Wedge

-Handicap: Your handicap would do a lot in determining the type of wedges you would need in your golf bag.
+- Handicap: Your handicap would do a lot in determining the type of wedges you would need in your golf bag.
 One type of wedge that is beneficial for the low-handicap and mid-handicap players is the lob wedge.
 This would help these players achieve that perfect swing for every shot.
 These are the wedges that help you concentrate on the lift rather than the distance.

-Loft of the lob wedge: On an average, the loft in a lob wedge would fall in the range of 58 to 65 degrees.
+- Loft of the lob wedge: On an average, the loft in a lob wedge would fall in the range of 58 to 65 degrees.
 If you are looking for a club that would allow you to give a steep arc without much of a roll you should be choosing one of a higher loft.
 But these would be difficult to use and it does take some time getting used to them.
 For the mid handicap players, a loft below 60 degrees would be recommended.
 Once you have mastered your skills you could go for 65 degrees and see your ball lift from the greens with a nice steep curve.
 The clubs that have loft angles above 60 are often referred to as extreme lob wedges and these are not very easy to find.

 - Check the bounce: Would you need a low, standard or a high bounce?
 This would be the inclination of the club sole with respect to the ground.
 The choice here depends on a lot on where you play your golf.
 The bounce determines the way your club impacts the ground during the hit.
 When you are playing on the sand or fairway, or other hard surfaces then you might find a lob wedge with a lower bounce useful.
 And for the grass fields, a higher bounce is better so that it doesn’t dig deep as a lower bounce would.

 - Sole grind: Sole of the wedges are ground so as to suit the game being played.
 Grinding of the sole has to be done accurately to influence the type of bounce expected of the club.
 Grinding of the sole when done very close to the heel would allow the wedge to offer a very little bounce.
 This would align the heel in line with the ground at the time of impact.

-Finish: The finish of the wedge is not just about the aesthetics.
+- Finish: The finish of the wedge is not just about the aesthetics.
 It also determines the life of the club and its ability to withstand weather extremities.
 But some prefer raw finishes.
 These would wear off with use and help enhance the friction.
 Finally, it all boils down to the matter of personal choices.

-Shaft: The length of the shaft would be smaller than that of most other clubs.
+- Shaft: The length of the shaft would be smaller than that of most other clubs.
 The material of the shaft could be steel, graphite and others.
 This would influence the weight of the club and thus the ease of handling.